When choosing health insurance for your company, there are many decisions to make. One of the first may be what type of plan to choose.

 If you need to see a specialist, you would first visit your PCP, who would then refer you to an in-network specialist.
 Or, to put it another way, you may not be covered for a visit to a specialist without that referral from the PCP.
 Still, the HMO provides an affordable option and can be good for people who don’t mind using a PCP to manage their care.

 POS plans also typically require members to choose a PCP.
 Some POS plans require referrals from this PCP to see specialists, but others are “open access,” meaning that patients do not need referrals.

 Both EPOs and PPOs do not require members to choose a PCP, and they don’t require referrals to see specialists.
 PPO members can see any doctor or provider they like, in- or out-of-network.

 The flexibility of POS and PPO is nice for people who already have a doctor they like, since they won’t have to switch to one in-network.
 It’s also helpful for people who travel and want coverage, because members can see doctors outside of their local network as needed.

 Related Article: Should Small Businesses Offer Dental and Vision Insurance?

-If you and your employees want plans that prioritize lower costs, HMO insurance may be a good fit, particularly if people mainly want basic medical care.
+If you and your employees desire plans that prioritize lower cost, HMO or EPO insurance may be a good fit, particularly if people just want basic medical care.

 If you’re looking for affordable health insurance for your team, Justworks can help.
 Take a look at our benefits and explore the plans we offer access to.